accert-dev/ACCERT/docs/source/examples/large-tokamak.rst

     > cd ACCERT/tutorial/accert
     > python ../../src/Main.py -i LargeTokamak.son

-The output will be generated in the ``tutorial/accert`` directory as ``output.out`` and large tokamak account output files using ACCERT's internal ``fusion`` prefix.
+The output will be generated in the ``tutorial/accert`` directory as ``output.out`` and large tokamak account output files.
 The ``output.out`` file contains the cost estimation results, while the CSV files provide detailed information on the accounts affected by the input variables.
 Note that the large tokamak example does not generate the ``*_variable_affected_cost_elements`` file as it does not have any cost elements associated with the input variables; there is only one account affected by the input variables.